 Full Cycle offers internship opportunities for homeless and street-dependent youth ages 23 and under.
 These paid internships require a commitment of 10 hours per week for six months.
-In the first half of the internship, we teach bicycle mechanics and basic business skills.
-In the second half, our interns gain practical job experience working in The Full Cycle Bike Shop.
-Our goal is to provide a supportive and educational environment and access to resources that helps young people gain the skills and confidence they need to achieve independence.
+Our goal is to help young people gain the skills and confidence they need to achieve independence.
 Prior experience is NOT required.
-If individuals are unsure if they qualify we encourage them to contact us.

 Free Bike Program

-Full Cycle also offers an opportunity for homeless and street-dependent youth ages 23 and under to build their own bike in our shop, using donated parts.
-Call 612-824-7581 to set up an appointment for the Free Bike Program.
+Full Cycle offers an opportunity for homeless and street-dependent youth – ages 23 and under – to build their own bike in our shop, using donated parts.
+Call 612-824-7581 to set up an appointment.

-Full Cycle also provides Street Outreach services and is responsible for creating the first of it’s kind, youth specific food shelf (Groveland Food for Youth) now run by LSS.
+Full Cycle provides Street Outreach services and is responsible for creating the first of its kind, youth-specific food shelf – Groveland Food for Youth.
 These services give homeless youth access to food, transportation, and support services, allowing them to earn a paycheck while gaining valuable employment skills and meeting basic health and safety needs.

 To reach a Street Outreach Worker, call StreetWorks anytime at 612-354-3345.
 Listen to the voicemail to hear who is on shift.
 Also, visit YSNMN.org or download the YSN app for a more complete, mobile, list of outreach workers and services offered in the Twin Cities.

-Our “Borrow-A-Bike” initiative allows partnering youth-serving agencies to keep a small fleet of Full Cycle bikes on site.
-Bikes are loaned out for a period of six months during the prime cycling season to be used by youth accessing those agencies as a means of healthy transportation and recreation.
+This initiative allows our partner agencies to keep a small fleet of Full Cycle bikes on site.
+Bikes are loaned out for a period of six months during the prime cycling season, providing youth a means of healthy transportation and recreation.

-Starting in 2012, Full Cycle hired back two Internship Graduates to deliver food by bike to local youth-serving agencies.
-2 riders delivering food has now become 4 with several hundred pounds of food being delivered every week.
-The food is donated by local businesses and also grown right in Full Cycle’s backyard garden.
-FCFD combines our work at the bike shop and Groveland Food for Youth by using bikes to build job skills and get food to the young people who need it.
+Starting in 2012, Full Cycle hired two internship graduates to deliver food by bike to local youth-serving agencies.
+Today, four riders deliver several hundred pounds of food every week.
+The food is donated by local businesses as well as grown right in Full Cycle’s backyard garden.
+This program combines our work at the bike shop and food shelf by using bikes to build job skills and get food to the young people who need it.